xke/run-openai-prompt/README.md

 ## Edits

+* Update `prompt.txt` to change the default prompt.

-The Python scripts default to using `o3`.
+* The Python scripts default to using `o3`.
 Update the scripts to use another model.